-If you ever happen to be travelling through Europe around Christmas time, Strasbourg Christmas Markets in France would have to be one of those magical travel bucket list holidays to experience with the tribe.
-Yasmina Nadine of Yasmina Nadine Photography ticked that box recently and shared her amazing stay in Strasbourg with us.
+If you are planning a European Christmas, Strasbourg Christmas Markets in France is one of those magical travel bucket list holidays to experience with the tribe.

 Travelling with children is a little bit daunting.
 The extra packing, the additional costs, finding something to do that suits both the oldest and youngest.
 The challenges are endless but so are the rewards.
 Our three are just like any others – full of energy (unless they have to walk anywhere or look at anything history related), always hungry and super cheeky but we decided to go for it and explore the Christmas Markets in Strasbourg, France.